inlife/squirrel-require/README.md

 As you see most of the features, are similar to Node.js's require.

+Separate modules, in lets say `squirrel_modules` dir with package.json or package.nut inside a folder named after module title.
+This package.* file should contain almost same information as npm's package.json does.
+You can look example for this in `examples/` folder.

 ## Installation

 1. Download or clone repository.
 Or just copy file src/require.nut, its up to you.